polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/frame-overview.md

 Developers have the flexibility to implement any desired behavior in the core logic of the blockchain, such as:

 - Exposing new transactions
-- Storing sensitive information
+- Storing information
 - Enforcing business rules

-Each pallet communicates with the core client through a specific API, allowing the runtime to expose transactions, access storage, and encode/decode on-chain information.

-Pallets also include necessary wiring code to ensure proper integration and functionality within the node.
+Pallets also include necessary wiring code to ensure proper integration and functionality within the runtime.
 FRAME provides a range of [pre-built pallets](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame){target=\_blank} for standard and common blockchain functionalities, including consensus algorithms, staking mechanisms, governance systems, etc. These pre-existing pallets serve as building blocks or templates, which developers can use as-is, modify, or reference when creating custom functionalities.

 #### Pallet Structure